Colleges by Location

 In summary, Brown University stands as an institution that values academic excellence, intellectual curiosity, and social responsibility.
 Through its innovative curriculum, inclusive community, and commitment to individual growth, Brown provides students with a unique and transformative educational experience.
 As a result, graduates of Brown go on to make significant contributions in various fields, shaping the future through their knowledge, leadership, and dedication to service.

 Brown University is a private university located in Providence, RI and set in an urban environment.
-This school follows a semester-based calendar.
-Admissions is extremely competitive, with an acceptance rate of merely 5%.
+This educational institution operates on a semester-based calendar.
+Given an acceptance rate of only 5%, admissions is consider very competative.
 The freshman retention rate at Brown University is 98.8% and the six-year graduation rate is 96%.

 Quick Facts